whitesmith/hawkpost/README.md

 ## Linux

-On a **Debian** based operation execute the following steps, after cloning the repository:
+On a **Debian** based operation system execute the following steps, after cloning the repository:

 * Install VirtualEnv and VirtualEnvWrapper